-They do not perform abdominal surgery; however, but they work closely with surgeons to determine the best surgical operation for a patient.
+Gastroenterologists do not perform abdominal surgery; however, they work closely with surgeons to determine the best surgical operation for a patient.
 They will also provide post-surgery care to help their patients recover from or cope with their digestive disorder.

 Why Moonee Valley Specialist Centre?

 Dr. Nathan Connelly (MBBS, FRACP) is one of the best gastroenterologists in Melbourne currently practicing and is passionate about patient outcomes.
 With a calm and focused approach, Dr. Connelly keeps his patients fully informed and where necessary directs them towards the correct diagnostic procedure, whether that be a bowel cancer screening, colonoscopy, or anything else.

 Apart from his work at the clinic, Dr. Connelly commonly treats patients at several local hospitals.
 His experience, expertise, and professional manner have helped establish Dr. Connelly as one of the top gastroenterologists in Melbourne.